 - Electronic Trade Documents (ETD): Carriers like DHL, FedEx, and UPS transmit your Commercial Invoice data directly to customs via API.

 - US ACE Portal: For exports to the USA, data quality is paramount.
 Incomplete invoices are rejected instantly by the Automated Commercial Environment.
+Note: The $800 de minimis exemption was suspended in August 2025.

-8. Sustainability: CBAM & Carbon Reporting
+CBAM & Carbon Reporting for Exporters

 As an exporter, you must provide the Importer with: